European News Exchange: History and Membership

 On 14 December 1993, managers from RTL Television, RTL Belgium, RTL Nederland, M6 in France, and corporate parent of the latter CLT (Compagnie Luxembourgeoise de Télédiffusion, later to become RTL Group) met in Luxembourg to found the European News Exchange.
-The initial goal was to combine the resources of the different TV channels and to reduce costs by sharing news footage, technical facilities and satellite space.
+The initial goal was to combine the resources of the different TV channels and to reduce costs by sharing news footage, technical facilities, and satellite space.
 ENEX started operating in 1994.

-In 1996, ENEX merged with the "News Consortium" consisting of CBS, Sky News, VTM Belgium and TBS Japan.
+In 1996, ENEX merged with the "News Consortium" consisting of CBS, Sky News, VTM Belgium, and TBS Japan.
 The members of the News Consortium joined ENEX, then operating one digital and one analogue satellite channel.
 Ten years after its inception, 30 ENEX members were making tens of thousands of bookings on 10 satellite channels and exchanging more than 5,000 news stories per year.

 In 2003, ENEX digitised the picture exchange; all news stories were now recorded on a server.
 The following year, the number of items nearly doubled when footage from CBS Newspath was added.
 In 2005, ENEX introduced News Link, a system for the transmission and exchange of content via the internet on a file-sharing basis.

-Today [2022] ENEX has 55 members with more than 75 channels operating globally.
+In 2022 ENEX had 55 members with more than 75 channels operating globally.
 ENEX maintains 8 digital satellite channels on Eutelsat 16A.
-All ENEX members contribute and receive content from all over the world via News Link HD.
-In 2017 ENEX members delivered more than 40,000 items of video content.
+All ENEX members contribute and receive content from all over the world via the News Exchange Platform (NEP), successor to News Link.
+In 2022, ENEX members delivered more than 35,000 items of video content and 3,000 live signals.

-Since 2014 ENEX has been rapidly expanding into new territories.
-It maintains very close cooperation with the Alianza Informativa Latinoamericana (AIL), a similar collaborative news organization in Latin America.
+ENEX cooperates with the Alianza Informativa Latinoamericana (AIL), a similar collaborative news organization in Latin America.
 ENEX, in 2018, had 14 Latin American partners.
-In 2015 ENEX began to expand into the Middle East where the partnership has four members.
+In 2015 ENEX began to expand into the Middle East, where the partnership has four members.

-The geographical reach and new expertise of its members contribute to the value of ENEX content exchange.
-ENEX strength is the collective strength of some of the world’s most important commercial and news channels.
-They share live signals over the ENEX satellite and IP distribution network whenever there is breaking news, often being the first on the spot.
-ENEX operates an MCR with highly developed links with LiveU and Mobile Viewpoint technologies, and also a grid of connections supported by R&S Relaycaster of Rohde & Schwarz.
+ENEX operates an MCR interconnected with partners and major institutions via IP, fiber, and satellite.
+LiveU Matrix technology is used for live news content streaming.

 One of the most recent members is LNK, one of the major commercial TV channels in Lithuania.
-Since 2012, ENEX has expanded its membership base by 45 per cent.
-At present, the organization is in discussions with channels in Asia, Africa, additional partners in South America, as well as further partners in the Middle East and Central Asia.

-ENEX's Managing Director is Adrian Wells; Head of News Mark Evans and Head of Finance and Business Operations Sime Jurlina.